jinsongwei/rshell/README.md

 2: some feature of git command doesn't work well, especially " symbols

-3: cd command doesn't work.
+3: when the server is busy, the command will not execute immediately, and nee to type again.

 4: the maximun command strings can only contain 100.
 It is not unlimit.'	if the commands doesn't exist then return notice, but if there is unformatted symbols or spaces in the first position, then return "wrong format"